kedro-org/kedro/docs/source/deployment/airflow_astronomer.md

 ## How to run a Kedro pipeline on Apache Airflow with Astronomer

 The following tutorial shows how to deploy an example [Spaceflights Kedro project](https://docs.kedro.org/en/stable/tutorial/spaceflights_tutorial.html) on [Apache Airflow](https://airflow.apache.org/) with [Astro CLI](https://docs.astronomer.io/astro/cli/overview), a command-line tool created by [Astronomer](https://www.astronomer.io/) that streamlines the creation of local Airflow projects.
+We will guide you through deploying it locally first, and then transitioning to Astro Cloud.

 [Astronomer](https://docs.astronomer.io/astro/install-cli) is a managed Airflow platform which allows users to spin up and run an Airflow cluster easily in production.
 Additionally, it also provides a set of tools to help users get started with Airflow locally in the easiest way possible.